aschidlovsky/Azure-DevOps-Git-Crawler/docs/instructions.md

 ## Entry Point Detail

 Inspect `init`, `run`, button `clicked`, datasource `executeQuery`, field `modified`, and any other entry hooks.
-For every method:
+For each method:
-- Cite context, trigger, snippet, and explanation based solely on the raw file.
+- Cite context, trigger, snippet, and explanation based on the raw file.
-- Quote exact lines from the `source` payload; manually describe the method calls, assignments, conditions, and returns involved (no helper arrays are provided).
+- Quote exact lines from `source`; manually describe the important calls, assignments, conditions, and returns.
-- Do not group methods or skip coverage with meta statements (“similar logic”).
+- Do not group methods or claim “similar logic”.
 Every hook stands alone.

 ## CRUD Hook Detail

-- For every explicit override (`write`, `validateWrite`, `insert`, `update`, `delete`, etc.), produce an entry mirroring the entry-point format, including line-level commentary describing the relevant assignments and conditions from the raw code.
+- For explicit overrides (`write`, `validateWrite`, `insert`, `update`, `delete`, etc.), mirror the entry-point format and describe the relevant assignments/conditions from the raw code.
-- For implicit operations, describe the exact statements that invoke persistence (insert/update/delete/update_recordset/etc.).
-If persistence is purely `FormSaveKernel`, state “No direct snippet—handled by FormSaveKernel automatically.”
+- For implicit operations, cite the statements that trigger persistence (insert/update/delete/update_recordset/etc.).
+If persistence is purely `FormSaveKernel`, write “No direct snippet—handled by FormSaveKernel automatically.”
 - Never summarize multiple hooks with a single sentence or fall back to meta statements.

 ## UI Highlights

-- Manually scan the form/tree in the `source` file to enumerate controls.
-For each control, use the template’s table structure (Control / Behavior) and cite the relevant handler snippets (AllowEdit, enabled, value, clicked methods, etc.).
-- Mention datasources explicitly if they supply UI-facing data or enforce Allow*/AutoDeclaration behavior.
+Scan the form/tree in `source` to enumerate controls.
+For each control, follow the template’s table structure and cite the relevant handler snippet (AllowEdit, enabled, clicked methods, etc.).
+Mention datasources if they feed UI data or enforce Allow*/AutoDeclaration behavior.

 ## Branch Tracker (Global Table)